 Lake Eau Claire Map

 Lake Eau Claire and the Eau Claire River system are home to many species of fish including Muskie, Northern, Walleye, Largemouth Bass, Smallmouth Bass and Panfish.
-Fishing licenses can be purhased online or at the Woodlands Country Store.
+Fishing licenses can be purchased online or at the Woodland.

 There are three boat landings on Lake Eau Claire.
-During the summer months, boaters enjoy tubing, water skiiing, wakeboarding, and fishing among other water activities.
+During the summer months, boaters enjoy tubing, water skiing, wakeboarding, and fishing among other water activities.
 Daily/annual vehicle entrance passes are required.
-You can purchase a pass at the forest entrance or online.
+You can purchase a pass at the boat landing or online.

 In times of high water, the rivers’ rapids can provide a challenging ride to even the most experienced canoeists.
 In summer months, periods of low water make it necessary to "walk" canoes through some rapids, which may become too shallow for navigation.
 During these periods of low water canoeists may want to check water levels in advance to see if there is enough water in the river for good canoeing.
 EC Adventures www.ec-adventures.com provides equipment rentals.
 Call 715-495-7427 for more information.

 Camping in the Lake Eau Claire forest is allowed between September 16 and April 30.
 Camping during the other months of the year is allowed at Harstad Park.
 Other campgrounds in the area include Sandy Hill Campground, Woodland Motel & Campground, Trails Edge Saloon & Campground, and Coon Fork Lake County Park..
 Reservations may be required.
-You must complete a registration form to camp.
+To camp at a County campground, you must complete a registration form to camp.
 Click here for more information.

 The 15th largest forest in the state, The Eau Claire County forest offers hiking trails that offer oportunities to see Wisconsin's natural environment up close.
 With abundant wildlife and a lush forest atmosphere, there is much to see.
 A trail pass is not required for hiking.